DSACMS/gov-codejson/docs/examples.md

 # Examples of code.json

-Below are good examples of metadata in CMS code.json files.
-We hope it helps when creating your repository-level code.json file.
+Below are examples of well-structured and comprehensive metadata in CMS code.json files.
+These examples demonstrate best practices for repository-level metadata documentation.

+For additional reference, the [test directory](../schemas/test) contains unit tests of code.json files from various DSACMS repositories.
+These tests help ensure consistency and compliance as we make future updates to the schemas.

+We encourage you to review these examples and tests when creating or updating your repository-level code.json file to maintain consistency with federal standards.

 ## Example 1: [DedupliFHIR](https://github.com/DSACMS/dedupliFHIR)